Khue-Thor/se_project_aroundtheus/README.md

   - moving the font.css to the fonts folder and create a new folder the the inter fonts.

 # 4th commit :
   - delete the .page selector in normalize.css

+# version.5 :
+  - change the opacity : 0.5;
+  - add the button 'type'
+  - put the profile__add-button to profile.css file.